criteo-cookbooks/chef-riemann/README.md

 # Recipes

-* riemann-server::default - Installs a Riemann server including the dashboard
+* riemann-server::default - Installs the Riemann server only
 * riemann-server::server - Installs the Riemann server only
 * riemann-server::dashboard - Installs the Riemann dashboard only